Grxcelynx/fashion-beauty-clonesite/README.md

 # NicePage Template Clone

 This is a copy of the template from NicePage.
-This was made to showcase my abiilty to ccopy a design and foramt of a template utilizng my wn code/format to re-create this specific page style.
+This was made to showcase my ability to copy a design and format of a template utilizing my own code/format to re-create this specific page style.

 ## View and Interact
 https://grxcelynx.github.io/fashion-beauty-clonesite/